Children, Young People & Families Practice Programme

 The programme reflects the realities of practice, including developmental needs, neurodivergence, family systems, engagement challenges and safeguarding decision-making.

-applied learning
+Practice-based learning

 Teaching, discussion and experiential elements are structured to help participants translate knowledge into practice with greater clarity and confidence.